discourse/discourse-placeholder/README.md

 # discourse-placeholder

-Replace any %STRING% by another in your post.
+Replace any =STRING= by another in your post.

 ## Installation